A journey through the lives and music of John and Alice Coltrane.

 1950

-Alice moves to Paris to study classical and jazz music with Bud Powell
+Alice Moves to Paris to Study with Bud Powell

 Alice performing at the Blue Note, Paris with Al King (bass) and Don Brown (drums).